Cannon operation: Pre-Renaissance cannon

 In 1248, Roger Bacon's "Opus Maior" described a gunpowder recipe and recognised its military use:

 In Spain, the specialised nature of cannon operation was first recognised, and the Spanish kings at the initial stages enlisted the help of Moorish experts:

-"The first artillery-masters on the Peninsula probably were Moors in Christian service.
-The king of Navarre had a Moor in his service in 1367 as maestro de las guarniciones de artilleria.
-The Morisques of Tudela at that time had fame for their capacity in reparaciones de artilleria."

 Certainly cannon were used at the Battle of Crécy, but how they were deployed, or how many crew were assigned, is unclear.
 It is known that in the 1380s, however, the "ribaudekin" clearly became mounted on wheels, offering greater mobility for its operation.
 Wheeled gun carriages became more commonplace by the end of the 15th century, and cannon were more often cast in bronze, rather than banding iron sections together.
 There were still the logistical problems both of transporting and of operating the cannon, and as many three dozen horses and oxen may have been required to move some of the great guns of the period.
 Each had its crew of gunner, matrosses and drivers, and a group of "pioneers" were assigned to level to path ahead.
 Even then, the gunpowder mixture used was unstable and could easily separate out into sulfur, saltpetre and charcoal during transport.

 Once on site, they would be fired at ground level behind a hinged timber shutter, to provide some protection to the artillery crew.
 When the Ottoman Turks used stationary "falcons" at the 1422 Siege of Constantinople, for example, they had to build barricades "in order to receive… the stones of the bombards."
 Timber wedges were used to control the barrel's elevation.
 The majority of medieval cannon were breechloaders, although there was still no effort to standardise calibres.